kmakedos/littleOS/nasm_Tutorial/README.md

 - Call relevant interrupt (80h)
 - Result is usually in EAX

-Consecutive arguments can be stored in EBX,ECX,EDX,ESI,EDI,EBP All system calls are listed in /usr/include/asm/unistd.h and their numbers.
+Consecutive arguments can be stored in EBX,ECX,EDX,ESI,EDI,EBP.

+All system calls are listed in /usr/include/asm/unistd.h and their numbers.